 A third-party company’s freight insurance policy covers the entire or a portion of the value of your shipment.
 It is a policy that only applies to the shipper and their particular freight shipment and will only deal with their claims.
-If you are familiar with general insurance policies (dental, health, automobile, etc.), you should understand how freight insurances works in terms of its systematic framework.
+If you are familiar with general insurance policies (dental, health, automobile, etc.), you should understand how freight insurance works in terms of its systematic framework.

 You buy freight insurance, agree to the terms, and pay a premium following pre-established contracts.
 The policy will often assess the overall value of your shipment and base its premiums on a percentage.
 This usually costs less than the majority of “standard” insurance plans.
-As with other insurances, the basic rule for cargo and freight insurances coverage is that better policies will cost more, and less comprehensive policies will cost less.
+As with other insurances, the basic rule for cargo and freight insurance coverage is that better policies will cost more, and less comprehensive policies will cost less.

 Is freight insurance and marine insurance the same thing?